Cuberick-Orion/CIRR/README.md

 ## Download CIRR Dataset

-> [!TIP]
-> Our dataset is structured in a similar way as [Fashion-IQ](https://github.com/XiaoxiaoGuo/fashion-iq), an existing dataset on this task.
+Our dataset is structured in a similar way as [Fashion-IQ](https://github.com/XiaoxiaoGuo/fashion-iq), an existing dataset on this task.

 ### Annotations